How to get loads as an owner-operator in 5 different ways

 Freight brokers typically take about 15-25% of the profit from the load an owner-operator hauls.

-Some companies, like Schneider, have a private load board for owner-operators who lease-on with them.
+Some companies, like Schneider, have a private load board for owner-operators who do business with them.
 Owner-operators use the load board to select the freight they want to haul.
-If you lease-on to a motor carrier, you don’t need to obtain your own motor carrier authority.
+If you do business with a motor carrier, you don’t need to obtain your own motor carrier authority.

 Advantages

-Owner-operators who lease-on with a carrier often enjoy the stability and backing of a large company and the freedom of choosing the loads they want to haul.
+Owner-operators who do business with a carrier often enjoy the stability and backing of a large company and the freedom of choosing the loads they want to haul.

-Another advantage of leasing-on with a trucking company is the ability to use their purchase power for discounts on fuel and maintenance.
+Another advantage of doing business with a trucking company is the ability to use their purchase power for discounts on fuel and maintenance.
 Programs like this help owner-operators lower their business costs and increase their profit margins.

 Disadvantages

-Owner-operators who lease-on with a company may not have as many options as an owner-operator who runs under their own authority.
+Owner-operators who do business with a company may not have as many options as an owner-operator who runs under their own authority.

 3. Hunt for freight on load boards.